Don't Tell Comedy

-Don't Tell Comedy is a live stand-up comedy company, that creates pop-up comedy shows in unique, non-traditional locations in over 50 cities in the United States.
-They are based in Los Angeles, CA and were founded in 2017.
+Don't Tell Comedy is a live stand-up comedy company that creates pop-up comedy shows in unique, non-traditional locations in over 200 cities worldwide.
+Founded in 2017, the company is based in Los Angeles, California.

 History

-The company was founded by Kyle Kazanjian-Amory in 2017 who wanted to create local stand-up shows that felt more both more casual than a comedy club and more professional than other local independent shows.
-The company first started producing shows in locations around Los Angeles before expanding to other cities.
+Founder Kyle Kazanjian-Amory wanted to create local stand-up shows that felt more casual than a comedy club and more professional than other local independent shows.
+The company first started producing shows in locations around Los Angeles before expanding to other cities, such as San Francisco, Portland, and Seattle.

 In March 2020, Don't Tell Comedy had to cancel shows and stop running live events due to the coronavirus pandemic.
-The company began creating digital content and livestreamed events, including a trivia format and private corporate events.
+The company began creating digital content and live-streamed events, including a trivia format and private corporate events.